AndrewLester/NTPal/README.md

 The NTPal binary (`ntpal`) can be downloaded for MacOS or Linux via the [most recent GitHub release](https://github.com/AndrewLester/NTPal/releases/latest).

+Once the daemon (`ntpald`) is started, running the binary again will open a terminal UI to see the program's operating status.

 ### [time.andrewlester.net](https://time.andrewlester.net)

 [time.andrewlester.net](https://time.andrewlester.net) is the canonical server running NTPal for anyone to synchronize with.
 It does not support symmetric synchronization.